What is a Business Improvement District?

-Businesses in more than 124 towns and cities across the country already benefit from being part of a BID.
-The nearest BIDS to Bournemouth are in Dorchester, Wimborne and Winchester, and many coastal resorts such as Blackpool, Brighton and Worthing also have successful BIDS.
+Businesses in hundreds of towns and cities across the country already benefit from being part of a BID.
+The nearest BIDs to Bournemouth are in Poole, Dorchester, Wimborne, Southampton and Winchester, and many coastal resorts such as Blackpool, Brighton and Worthing also have successful BIDs.

 What can a BID do?

 A BID can deliver anything its businesses decide they need as long as it is over and above what the local authority already provides.
 In Rugby, businesses chose to tackle the problems of anti-social behaviour, poor security, and a very dirty town centre.
 The BID installed a state-of-the-art CCTV system, a team of Town Rangers and a cleaning ‘Hit Squad’.
 Together these combat shoplifting, remove graffiti, clean up the town centre and provide a welcoming presence to encourage more shoppers to come in and to stay longer.
 Since the BID shoplifting has fallen by over 50% and footfall has increased (bucking the national downward trend in town centres).